MyAGV Plus API User Guide

 agv_plus.stop()

-# Power off the robot and disable motors
+# Power off robot relay and disable motors

 agv_plus.power_off()

-6.3 Get Network Info and Switch Communication Mode to Socket
+6.3 Get Network Info & Switch Communication Mode to Socket

 from pymycobot import MyAGVPlus